-Implementation
+3 Implementation

-Implemented in the C++ source file DCTdenoising.cpp.
+The following algorithm (Algorithm 1) is implemented in the C++ source file DCT denoising.cpp.

 '''

-Input:

-Noisy image
+Algorithm 1: DCT denoising algorithm.

-Gaussian white noise standard deviation: sigma
+Input: Noisy image, Gaussian white noise standard deviation \sigma

-Output:

-Denoised image
+Output: Denoised image

-Algorithm:

-If the image is colored, then decorrelate the color channels of the no
+if image is colored then

+decorrelate the color channels of the noisy image (C++ routine: ColorTransform)

-isy image.
+Decompose each color channel to sliding patches (C++ routine: Image2Patches)

+for each image patch do

+Calculate 2D-DCT transform of the patch (C++ routine: DCT2D)

+Threshold the DCT coefficients, with a threshold equal to 3\sigma

+Calculate inverse 2D-DCT transform of the patch (C++ routine: DCT2D)

+Average and aggregate the patches to reconstruct each denoised channel (C++ routine:

+Patches2Image)

+if image is colored then

+reverse the color decorrelation to obtain the denoised image from the denoised channels

 (C++ routine: ColorTransform)

-Decompose each color channel to sliding patches.

-(C++ routine: Image2Patches)

-for each image patch

-{

-Calculate 2D-DCT transform of the patch.
-(C++ routine: DCT2D)
+else

+the denoised channel gives the denoised gray-level image

 '''

-'''

-Threshold the DCT coefficients, with a threshold equal to 3sigma.

-Calculate inverse 2D-DCT transform of the patch.
-(C++ routine: DCT

-2D)

-}

-Average and aggregate the patches to reconstruct each denoised channel

-.

-(C++ routine: Patches2Image)

-If the image is colored, then reverse the color decorrelation to obtai

-n the denoised image from the denoised channels,

-(C++ routine: ColorTransform)

-otherwise the denoised channel gives the denoised gray-level image.

-'''

-Examples
+4 Examples

-The following example illustrates the effectiveness of the DCT denoising algorithm.
+Figure 2 illustrates the effectiveness of the DCT denoising algorithm.
 The noise is removed while the underlying image structures are preserved.